 One of the five theatres to be actually located on Broadway, the Broadway Theater opened on Christmas Day 1924.
 The theatre was meant to be a venue for vaudeville shows and motion pictures but officially hosted a play, The New Yorkers, in 1930.
 The Shubert Organization acquired the theatre in 1939 and renovated it extensively in 1956 and 1986.
 The theatre has been extremely popular with musical productions because of large seating capacity, and the large stage, which is nearly sixty feet deep.
 The original exterior and the interior of the Broadway theatre were constructed in the Italian Renaissance style.
 In 1991, when a skyscraper was built above the theatre, the exterior reemerged in polished granite.
-Over the years, Broadway theatre has hosted various successful productions, including Rodgers and Hart’s Too Many Girls, My Sister Eileen, South Pacific, Funny Girl, Cabaret, Mame, Fiddler on the Roof, The Wiz, Evita, Les Misérables, The Color Purple, Promises, Promises, and Sister Act.
-Also, here’s a handy link to the seat availability and real time prices for different seats/dates for King Kong on Headout.
+Over the years, Broadway theatre has hosted various successful productions, including Rodgers and Hart’s Too Many Girls, My Sister Eileen, South Pacific, Funny Girl, Cabaret, Mame, Fiddler on the Roof, The Wiz, Evita, Les Misérables, The Color Purple, Promises, Promises, Sister Act, and most recently King Kong.
+Also, here’s a handy link to the seat availability and real time prices for different seats/dates for West Side Story on Headout.

-If you’re wondering which seat to book to make the most out of your King Kong experience, we have just the thing for you?
+If you’re wondering which seat to book to make the most out of your West Side Story experience, we have just the thing for you.
 Our Broadway Theater seating chart guide has best seats info and much more!

 Address: The Broadway Theatre, 1681 Broadway, New York, NY 10019, USA